hashicorp/terraform-website/content/source/docs/cloud/agents/index.html.md

 ### Limitations

-Agents are designed to allow you to run Terraform operations from a Terraform Cloud workspace on your private infrastructure.
-The following use cases are not supported by agents:
+Agents allow you to run Terraform operations from a Terraform Cloud workspace on your private infrastructure.
+Agents do not support:

-- Connecting to private infrastructure from Sentinel policies using the [http import](https://docs.hashicorp.com/sentinel/imports/http)
+- Connecting to private infrastructure from Sentinel policies using the [http import](https://docs.hashicorp.com/sentinel/imports/http).
-- Connecting Terraform Cloud workspaces to private VCS repositories
+- Connecting Terraform Cloud workspaces to VCS instances that do not allow access from the public internet.
+For example, you cannot use agents to connect to a GitHub Enterprise Server instance that requires access to your VPN.

 For these use cases, we recommend you leverage the information provided by the [IP Ranges documentation](https://www.terraform.io/docs/cloud/architectural-details/ip-ranges.html) to permit direct communication from the appropriate Terraform Cloud service to your internal infrastructure.